lavague-ai/LaVague/docs/docs/contributing/general.md

 ### Previewing local modifications

-For local modifications to a package's files to be taken into accountm you will need to locally install that specific package.
+For local modifications to a package's files to be taken into account, you will need to locally install that specific package.

 For example, if you are making changes within the lavague.core package.
 You can run: